Resource Management Glossary: Key Terms

 What is scenario planning?

 Scenario planning is a forward-looking strategy tool that helps organizations anticipate multiple potential futures and develop flexible action plans.
-Instead of making predictions, it constructs diverse, plausible narratives describing how critical uncertainties could shape future operating environments.
-Originally used in military and energy sectors, it's now essential in modern business and public policy.

-The method considers drivers like market shifts, regulatory changes, technological innovation, and economic downturns to identify threats and opportunities beyond traditional forecasting.
+It considers drivers like market shifts, regulatory changes, technological innovation, and economic downturns to identify threats and opportunities beyond traditional forecasting.
 By encouraging "what if?" thinking and stress-testing current strategies, scenario planning builds resilience and strategic agility through preemptive risk management.

 Why is scenario planning important?

-• Identify and account for a range of uncertainties, rather than relying on a single forecast.
+- Identify and account for a range of uncertainties rather than relying on a single forecast.

-• Test strategic decisions against a variety of future backdrops.
+- Test strategic decisions against a variety of future backdrops.

-• Spot risks and opportunities early by thinking beyond default assumptions.
+- Spot risks and opportunities early by thinking beyond default assumptions.

 The main purpose of scenario planning is to provide organizations with the strategic foresight needed to anticipate a wide range of potential outcomes.
 By systematically considering how various trends and uncertainties could intersect, companies can formulate actionable plans that are robust across multiple futures.
-This approach enables leaders to avoid being blindsided by unexpected changes and to make confident, data-informed decisions in the face of ambiguity.

 By proactively preparing for different futures, scenario planning ensures that organizations aren't caught off-guard, but are positioned to pivot or seize opportunities as the environment evolves.